gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 Visualizing the flow of work improves team communication and understanding.
 By making work visible, we improve our work by engaging the human brain as it is designed, by allowing it to find meaningful patterns and structures perceived through sight.

 So, do we need to track everything?
-How do we implement?The answer to the first question - no.
+How do we implement?
+The answer to the first question - no.

 To answer the second question, let’s use a scenario.